julianpoemp/ngx-jodit/README.md

-# Mono-repository for ngx-jodit & ngx-jodit-pro
+# ngx-jodit & ngx-jodit-pro

-If you want to use Jodit (free) you need to install ngx-jodit and for Jodit (Pro/Multi/OEM) you need to install ngx-jodit-pro.
-See the compatibility tables below for more information.
+Angular wrapper for jodit and jodit-pro WYSIWYG editor supporting Angular >=12 and ESM.

 ## About this repository